Benefits of Pine Tar Homemade Soap.

 Manufactures produce pine tar by heating it in an enclosed chamber.
 The tar is used in a number of products, including soap and wood preservatives.
 Two of the leading pine-tar soap companies have produced for at least 130 years.
 The soapmakers claim pine-tar soaps are effective treatments of psoriasis and eczema, work effectively as dandruff shampoo bars, and also contain deodorizing and insect-repelling properties.

 Few medical studies have been run on the effectiveness of pine-tar soap to treat psoriasis.
 The New Zealand Dermatological Society's online database, DermNet NZ, includes both coal-tar and pine-tar products on its list of suggested topical remedies.
 It notes that while tar products boast long histories treating psoriasis, it remains unclear why they provide relief.
 According to the society, tar products work best to relieve chronic plaque psoriasis, which usually affects the scalp, lower back, knees and elbows.

-Tar products may irritate your skin; test a small amount on a small patch of your skin before using pine-tar soap liberally.
+Tar products may irritate your skin; test a small amount on a small patch of your skin before using pine-tar homemade soap liberally.
 DermNet NZ warns that using the soap just before going outside may make your skin more sensitive to UV rays, potentially resulting in sunburn.

 ALTERNATIVE HOME REMEDIES

 MayoClinic.com's recommended home remedies include oatmeal baths, aloe vera gel, or capsaicin --- chili pepper --- ointment.
 Over-the-counter ointments containing hydrocortisone or salicylic acid may also be more effective than pine-tar soap, or may complement the soap as a treatment.
 Again, check with your doctor or dermatologist for guidance.